dotnetcore/FlubuCore/docs/en/buildscript-fundamentals.md

     .AddCoreTask(x => x.Build());
 ```

-All Tasks also have following methods
+All Tasks have following methods:

 - ``` .OnError((c, ex) => { c.LogInfo("Example");})) ``` - onError can perform some custom action when error occurs on single task